-- Navy crew sweatshirts embroidered with St. Cecilia logo - ALL PLAID jumpers, skirts and skorts - Navy fleece vests and jackets embroidered with St. Cecilia logo - -Skorts from Land's End must be "long" version NOT "mid" length.
+- ALL PLAID jumpers, skirts and skorts - Navy fleece vests and jackets embroidered with St. Cecilia logo - -Skorts from Land's End must be "long" version NOT "mid" length.

 The following items can be purchased through Dennis Uniform, Lands' End or other retailers as long as they are in compliance with fabric, color, style, etc., outlined herein: